 The Beginning of 'Meaghan Paige'

-I'm sure that I'm not the only twenty-two year old that you may know of who has attempted to grow a business while in college, but I am about to tell you the purpose behind the idea.
+I'm sure I'm not the only twenty-two year old that you may know of who has attempted to grow a business while in college, but I am about to tell you the purpose behind my decision to do so.
 My story has, over the last year, attracted multiple people from different areas of the east coast.
-I've met individuals who have only motivated me more to design and those that have constantly wanted an update about my future plans.
+I've met individuals who have only motivated me more to design and those that have constantly wanted an update about how It’s all going.
 But having since graduated while navigating my way through the world of entrepreneurialism, I thought I would give more of an insight about my experience as a young college student and a post graduate.

 Have you ever lost someone very close to you that the only way to pretend that they still exist is to keep an item of theirs that reminds you of them?
 An item that has sentimental meaning because you remember it being an essential part of this persons life?
 Well I hold many of those 'sentimental' items from my late, great Aunt Beth.
 She, like my many other great aunts, were always around.
 They all lived locally and were only a ten minute drive from my family home.
 However, the older I got, the less of them there were.
 It was during my junior year of college that I started to realize how precious life is and how lucky some people are to live so long to experience all that it has to offer.